GaganBhat/ACM-Research-Coding-Challenge-S21/README.md

 Simple visualization of Tomato curly stunt virus from provided Genbank.

+I used a paper written by Dr. Zulkower and Dr. Rosser on a python package they developed to represent genes using Biopython internally.

+I specified the source, color mapping and required feature properties to make it easy to read.

 Please let me know if I can improvise or provide more information on the image.